 As a Small Business Owner, you tend to carry your work home (if you are not already working from home).
 It is essential that you have access to all your data and software at office as well as at home (and sometimes even from a client location).
 Making multiple copies of files and transporting them back and forth on pen drives and CDs is not a good option.
 Emailing them to yourself isn’t the answer either.
 What you need is a cloud – a place where you can save your work online and access it from anywhere.
-According to Wikipedia Cloud Computing refers to the on-demand provision of computational resources (data, software) via a computer network, rather than from a local computer.
+According to Wikipedia Cloud Hosting refers to the on-demand provision of computational resources (data, software) via a computer network, rather than from a local computer.

 There are remote servers that host the applications and programs that you would need to do your job.
 These remote servers are mostly owned by another company.
 However, they would have all the required tools for maintaining your email accounts to word processing to complex data analysis programs.
 It is called cloud computing because the applications and the required data are stored/processed on a “cloud” of Web servers.
-Cloud computing is a boon to many small and large businesses who are using it to be light and nimble.
+Cloud services is a boon to many small and large businesses who are using it to be light and nimble.

 A simple example would give you an idea about cloud computation.
 What do you do to check your e-mails?
 You type the address of your service provider, Gmail, Yahoo or whatever… on the browser and log in using your user id and password.
 Remember, here the software and storage of the account is not on your computer but in a remote computer, but you still have access to your data.
 You are already using a cloud application.